oslabs-beta/tkyo-drift/tkyo-drift/README.md

 TODO: Explain limitations of the depth counter and why its only a partial solution.

+TODO: We are currently using a Xenova and Hugging Face transformers library split, with xenova in JS (one offs) and HF in PY (batched calls w/ CUDA).
+We need to explain why we are doing this.
+As a side note, Xenova IS huggingface, but not maintained by hugging face, its just the JS version of HF's python library maintained by Xenova

+TODO: We need to mention that the rolling file will expand infinity, and should be deleted occasionally.

 # AI Temporal Knowledge Yield Output Drift Tracker (TKYO Drift)

 TKYO Drift is a lightweight, transparent drift tracking library for AI workflows.
 It embeds I/O Pairs and compares them to a configurable baseline to detect drift in semantic, conceptual, or lexical meaning over time.